PostHog/posthog.com/contents/handbook/people/onboarding.md

 ## On Their First Day

 <input type="checkbox"/>  Manager to book a weekly 1:1 with the team member <br />
 <input type="checkbox"/> (UK only) Schedule a [right to work](https://www.gov.uk/guidance/coronavirus-covid-19-right-to-work-checks) check with Eltje
 <input type="checkbox"/>  Send them these instructions on adding the [team time off cal](https://intercom.help/charliehr/en/articles/839648-importing-your-time-off-calendar-to-google-calendar) to their Gcal <br />
 <input type="checkbox"/>  For the first week or so, book extra sessions as appropriate to provide extra help <br />
 <input type="checkbox"/>  Add team member to any relevant Google Groups <br />
 <input type="checkbox"/>  Add team member to the internal company Slack (and give them a warm welcome!) <br />
-<input type="checkbox"/>  Also add them to the virtual-coffee and standup channels on Slack <br />
+<input type="checkbox"/>  Also add them to the virtual-coffee channel on Slack <br />
 <input type="checkbox"/>  Add team member to PostHog Users Slack <br />
 <input type="checkbox"/>  Add team member to PostHog organization in GitHub <br />
 <input type="checkbox"/>  Share user interview notes with them, found in [this doc](https://docs.google.com/document/d/1762fbEbFOVZUr24jQ3pFFj91ViY72TWrTgD-JxRJ5Tc/edit).
 If the person is particularly interested in more historical context, here are the notes from [Q4-2020](https://docs.google.com/document/d/1gJlsUDrlW7ur8zT5scqRvXZhapm_0JdvKGiw68Iyx9E/edit), and [Q3-2020](https://docs.google.com/document/d/1vrwn-owF320otkm3oODCFjvqj7gptF6QaFFO6v-_RhY/edit). <br />
 <input type="checkbox"> Team member should add themselves to the [customer interviews calendar](https://calendar.google.com/calendar/?cid=Y19tczllaWN1Ym92ZGgxYWhzNmtoY2xpNTQ3b0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 > Not a hard requirement by any means, but we highly recommended that you join a feedback call and/or product demo in your first weeks.
 It provides great context on our users.